luohao/prestosql/presto-docs/src/main/sphinx/connector/hive.rst

 * ``system.sync_partition_metadata(schema_name, table_name, mode)``

-    Check and repair partitions in metastore.
+    Check and update partitions list in Metastore.
 There are three modes available:

     * ``ADD`` : add any partitions that exist on the file system but not in the metastore.
     * ``DROP``: drop any partitions that exist in the metastore but not on the file system.